solitontech/Hands-on-LevelUp-in-AI/README.md

 Here's what you'll find in your contestant toolkit:

-- `setup_instructions.md`: Your essential guide to building the perfect development environment
+- [setup_instructions.md](./setup_instructions.md): Your essential guide to building the perfect development environment
-- `week1/`: First week's competition materials:
+- **Week 1**: First week's competition materials:
-  - `learning_with_chatgpt.md`: Secret strategies for using ChatGPT to gain a competitive advantage
+  - [learning_with_chatgpt.md](./week1/learning_with_chatgpt.md): Secret strategies for using ChatGPT to gain a competitive advantage
-  - `week1_python_basics.ipynb`: Your first set of Python challenges to conquer
+  - [week1_python_basics.ipynb](./week1/week1_python_basics.ipynb): Your first set of Python challenges to conquer

+## ⌛ Coming Soon: Week 2 Preview

+Get ready for an exciting Week 2 where you'll:
+- 🌐 Explore the world of APIs and web integration
+- 👥 Register your team for the main competition event

+The countdown has begun!
+Complete Week 1 to be fully prepared for what comes next.

 ## 💬 Contestant Community